ranjithkumarravikumar52/Java-sandbox/README.md

 * To "run" a new thread use start() rather than directly calling run() method (calling run() directly will not create a new thread but instead the method gets executed in the current thread)
 * What does join() do?
     * Calling thread(method) gets suspended till called thread either gets executed completely or timed out
+    * Helps in maintaining an order of execution
 * Sample exercise
     * Implement two threads that provides a countdown functionality based on a local variable vs instance variables.
 Are the results same in both cases?
+    * Results: Threads can be suspended between 2 statements.
+* What is interleaving?
+What is thread-interference?
+What is a share-condition?
+* What is synchronization?
+    * Process of controlling a shared resource by the threads
+    * Can we provide synchrozination to constructors?
+        * No, only to statements and methods
+    * Primitive types dont have an intrinsic locks

 ***
 ### Day of the exam tips
 * You may get a few very simple questions about operator preference.
 Simple school math trick of BODMAS can be used to evaluate the expressions.